jonathan-armstrong-303/vagrant-greenplum-6.1.4-install/README.md

 1. Setting up passwordless ssh between nodes which necessitated changing some of the /etc/sshd/sshd.config parameters (I don't even know if these were _necessarily_ necessary to remove; however, after a couple of days of flailing with what should have been a trivial task, I did not mess with the configuration once it was finally working);

-2. Getting the final lap of the installation (which must be run as the "gpadmin" user -- not root) to transpire using a Vagrant provisioning script.
+2. Getting the final lap of the installation (which must be run as the "gpadmin" user -- not root) to transpire using a regular Vagrant provisioning script executed when the cluster is built.

 (1) was finally resolved by installing the vagrant reboot plugin and rebooting the cluster after disabling the SELINUX security module, but there were continual problems getting (2) to transpire in a totally turnkey manner.

-The only way I could get the "gpadmin user portion" of the installation to work in a completely automated manner was found to be highly unintuitive and aesthetically lacking (namely, creating a crontab that fired off a one-time disposable installation script that would self-destruct after the first instantiation of the cluster).
-In light of this, there is one semi-manual step of this installation process, which merely involves scping over a single script to the Greenplum master node and manually executing it as the gpadmin user.
+The only way I could get the gpadmin ("postrequisite") portion of the installation to work in a completely automated manner was found to be highly unintuitive and aesthetically lacking (namely, trying to run everything as "su gpadmin" or creating a crontab that fired off a one-time disposable installation script that would self-destruct after the first instantiation of the cluster).
+In light of this, there is [one] semi-manual step of this installation process, which merely involves scping over a single script to the Greenplum master node and manually executing it as the gpadmin user.

 ## Pre-Installation: Virtualbox/Vagrant Installation

-If you already have Vagrant installed (this build was tested with Vagrant 2.2.6) you can skip to the next installation step (if really unfamiliar with Vagrant, it would behoove you to do a little familiarization with it just so you're able to start/stop/reload/etc Vagrant boxes elegantly).
+If you already have Virtualbox and Vagrant installed (this build was tested with Vagrant 2.2.6) you can skip to the next installation step (if really unfamiliar with Vagrant, it would behoove you to do a little familiarization with it just so you're able to start/stop/reload/etc Vagrant boxes elegantly).

-Update all packages and install Oracle Virtualbox
+Update all packages and install Oracle Virtualbox:

     sudo apt update
     sudo apt install virtualbox

-Visit Vagrant download page at https://www.vagrantup.com/downloads.html (Could not get the apt update to work on my system -- go figure)
+Visit Vagrant download page at https://www.vagrantup.com/downloads.html (Could not get the apt update to work on my system -- hence the need to visit the download page itself.)

-Download latest Vagrant version [2.2.14 as of time of writing], unzip, and install
+Download latest Vagrant version [2.2.14 as of time of writing], unzip, and install:

     cd ~/Downloads
     unzip ./vagrant_2.2.14_linux_amd64.zip
     sudo apt install vagrant

 Check status of Vagrant install.
-I got "2.2.6" as output even though I supposedly installed 2.2.14
+I got "2.2.6" as output (even though I supposedly installed 2.2.14!)

     vagrant --version